Mary McCorison Rosenbloom Teaching Award

 Selection

-Portfolios being considered for the award will be reviewed and selected by the Dean.
+Self-nominations/nominations being considered for the award will be reviewed and a winner selected by the Dean of Libraries with input from the library leadership.
 In making the selection, they will apply the criteria stated in the description of the award.

-All nomination materials will be considered confidential and will be retained in the personnel files held in the library administrative office.
+All nomination materials will be considered confidential and will be retained in the Library Administration Office files.